xebialabs/generator-xl-release-plugin/generators/app/templates/_README.md

 ## Setup

-Before you can use this plugin, you must install and configure the following dependencies on your machine:
+Before you can use this project, you must install and configure the following dependencies on your machine:

 1. [Node.js](https://nodejs.org/en/): Dependening on your system, you can install Node either from source or as a pre-prepackaged bundle.
-After installing Node, you should install [Yeoman][] using:
+After installing Node, you should install [Yeoman](http://yeoman.io) using:

-    npm install -g yo
+    `npm install -g yo`

 2. [XL Release](https://xebialabs.com/products/xl-release/): A local distribution of XL Release should be available on you system.
 An accompanying valid licence should also available.

 3. [Gradle](http://gradle.org/): This project uses the [Gradle Plugins for XL Release](https://github.com/xebialabs/gradle-xl-release-plugin-plugin) for development.
-For the plugin to work you have to configure the following properties (they can be set either in your global gradle.properties or a local gradle.properties located in the root of the plugin):
+For the plugin to work you have to configure the following properties (they can be set either in your global gradle.properties or a local gradle.properties located in the root of the project):

-    xlReleaseHome - the location of the XL Release distribution xlReleaseLicence - the location of the XL Release licence
+    * `xlReleaseHome` - the location of the XL Release distribution
+    * `xlReleaseLicence` - the location of the XL Release licence

 ## Development

-To start the XL Release distribution run:
+To start the XL Release instance in plugin development mode run:

-    ./gradlew startXlRelease
+    `./gradlew startXlRelease`

-To stop the XL Release distribution run:
+To stop the XL Release instance run:

-    ./gradlew stopXlRelease
+    `./gradlew stopXlRelease`

 ### Generating a new task

-Position yourself into a previously generated plugin folder, then run:
+Position yourself in the root of the project then run:

 `yo xl-release-plugin:task`

 You will be asked a series of questions regarding your new task:

 * `?
 Task name`
 * `?
-Tile namespace`
+Task namespace`

 After answering all questions a basic file / folder structure will be created.

 ### Generating a new tile

-Position yourself into a previously generated plugin folder, then run:
+Position yourself in the root of the project then run:

 `yo xl-release-plugin:tile`